damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 ### Features

 Discourse has this nice feature to use topics as wikis.
-As such, we migrated the troubleshooting public wiki from [GitHub][] to [this topic][discoursetr] Any registered member can edit it and add new troubleshooting tips.
-Having this guide in the forum, gives us the power to leave replies under that topic and discuss possible additions/deletions.
+As such, we migrated the troubleshooting public wiki from [GitHub][] to [this topic][discoursetr].
+Any registered member can edit it and add new troubleshooting tips.
+Having this guide in the forum gives us the power to leave replies under that topic and discuss possible additions/deletions.

 The search function is also very powerful. Μake sure to use it any time you